AnkithP123/file-system-automator/README.md

     If that fails, do the rest:

     2a.
 Open Terminal and run the following command:
-           ```
+    ```sh
     sudo spctl --master-disable
     ```
     It should make you enter your password to disable the gatekeeper, and then confirm it in System Settings, which you should then open

     2b.
 Then navigate to Privacy & Security and scroll down